Disaster Recovery Plan Testing — Methods and Must-haves

 - Document what happens during the test, including what worked and what didn’t work, as well as any other observations.
 Record times as steps are completed.
 If you make any changes to the test on the fly, make sure to document them.
 This will all be important for your final testing analyses and lessons learned.

 DR Plan Testing Follow-up

-After each DR plan test, document successes, failures, and other information to improve the DR plan so your staff is ready for the next test — or an actual disaster.
+After each DR plan test, you should document successes, failures, and other information to improve the DR plan so your staff is ready for the next test — or an actual disaster.
 A DR plan is only as good as the last test, and it’s the lessons learned during testing that enable recovery success in an actual disaster scenario.

 To ensure your organization’s disaster preparedness, you must feel confident your DR plan will work when needed it.
 The only way to achieve that is to put it to the test.
 If you’re interested in learning how US Signal can assist you with your DR planning and testing, call 866.2.
 SIGNAL or email [email protected]

 Use US Signal's DR Plan Checklist before or after testing.
 It can help you identify areas of weakness in your current DR strategy, and prepare you for developing a more comprehensive, resilient plan.

 Get DR Plan Checklist